danielway/git-cc/README.md

 A simple interface for authoring Git commit messages according to the [Conventional Commits specification](https://www.conventionalcommits.org).

+## Installation

+Simply build the application with `cargo build --release` or download a prebuilt binary from a release in GitHub, then place that binary in your `PATH`.
+As long as you have Git installed and have left the binary named `git-cc`, it should then be invokable as `git cc`.

 ## Operation

 When invoked through `git cc`, an interface is presented which guides the user